Updated June 15, 2023

-Java heap is used as dynamic memory allocation.
-It is mainly located at bottom of the address and garbage is collected when heap size becomes full.
-Garbage collection is the process to clear the objects which are dead or that are not in use, which helps to free the space from the heap and make space for new objects or instances.
+- In Java Heap, garbage collection is the process of clearing the objects which are dead or that are not in use, which helps to free the space from the heap and make space for new things or instances.

-The local variables that will be stored and method invocations are present in the specified memory that is called Stack.
-While the method is getting invoked then its stack frame will put on the top of a call stack.
-The stack frame holds the state of a method which is having the particular lines of code that are getting executed and all the local variables.
-The current running method of the stack is always the method which is at the top of a stack.
+- When a method is invoked, its stack frame is placed on top of a call stack.
+The stack frame contains the state of the method, including the currently executing lines of code and all the local variables.
+The Stack’s current running method is always the method that is at the top of a stack.

-The stack is used for executing the threads.
-Each thread has Java virtual machine stack and JVM stack stores frames.
-The methods are allocated to stack memory and access to memory is really fast.
-We cannot alter the Java virtual machine stack, it can be done only through push and pop on the java stack.
+- The Stack is used for executing the threads.
+Each thread has Java virtual machine stack, and the JVM stack stores frames.
+The methods are allocated to stack memory, and memory access is fast.
+We cannot alter the Java virtual machine stack; it can be done only through push and pop on the Java stack.
 Java stack becomes larger and reduced as push and pop have done with local variables.
-JVM plays its part on method invocation and return.
+JVM plays its part in method invocation and return.
 In simple terms, Java Stack is to store methods and variables.

-Head To Head Comparisons Between Java Heap vs Stack (Infographics)
+Head to Head Comparisons Between Java Heap and Stack (Infographics)

-Below is the Top 7 Comparisons Between Java Heap vs Stack
+Below are the Top 7 Comparisons Between Java Heap vs Stack:

-- When Java Heap is fully occupied then it throws out of memory error or Java heap space error.
-When stack memory is occupied, it throws stack overflow error.
+- When Java Heap is fully occupied, it throws out a memory error or Java heap space error.
+When the stack memory is exhausted, it throws a stack overflow error.

-- For Java Heap, Xms and Xmx java virtual machine option can be used to define the start size and maximum size.
-For Java Stack, Xss JVM can be used to define the size of stack memory.
+- For Java Heap, Xms, and Xmx, the Java virtual machine option can define the start and maximum sizes.

-- In Heap, there is no dependency on any element to access other elements.
-Any element can be accessed randomly at any time.
-In Stack, there is particular order to access the element.
+- In a heap, there is no dependency on any element to access other details.
+In Stack, there is a particular order to access the feature.